 6. Genuinely fast load times

 Speed is invisible when it's good and fatal when it's bad.
-The best med spa websites load fast — typically a largest-contentful-paint under about 2.5 seconds on mobile — because every second of delay measurably increases the share of patients who give up and leave before the page even renders.
+The best med spa websites load fast — typically a largest-contentful-paint under about 2.5 seconds on mobile — because every second of delay measurably increases the share of patients who give up and leave before the page even renders — and a slow med spa site quietly bleeds bookings.

 The usual culprits are heavy, un-optimized hero images and videos, bloated page-builder templates, and a stack of third-party scripts.
 Fast sites compress and right-size their imagery, lean on modern formats, and stay disciplined about what loads up front.
 A patient who arrives from a phone ad and waits four seconds is a patient your competitor just got.